-Cornell Bowers CIS Office of Diversity, Equity, and Inclusion (DEI) will partner with Entrepreneurship at Cornell to host the inaugural Cornell Hackathon October 2022 in Ithaca, New York.
+Cornell Bowers CIS Office of Diversity, Equity, and Inclusion (DEI) will host the Engage to Empower Hackathon October 2024 in Ithaca, New York.
 Learn more.

-1. Market the Cornell Hackathon to undergraduate and graduate students.
+1. Market the Engage to Empower Hackathon to undergraduate and graduate students.

 2. Share team mentorship and event volunteer opportunities with faculty and staff.